 In connection with the Business Combination, the Company adopted DermTech Operations' Amended and Restated 2010 Stock Option Plan (the "2010 Plan"), which provided for the granting of incentive and non-statutory stock options and restricted stock purchase rights and bonus awards.
 Under the 2010 Plan, incentive and non-statutory stock options were granted at not less than 100% of the fair market value of the Company's common stock on the date of grant.
 For incentive stock options granted to a ten percent shareholder under the 2010 Plan, the exercise price was not less than 110% of the fair market value of a share of stock on the effective date of grant.
 DermTech Operations initially reserved 1.0 million shares of common stock for issuance to its employees, non-employee directors and consultants.
 The 2010 Plan included a provision which annually increased the amount of common stock reserved for issuance under the 2010 Plan.
 The contractual term of options granted under the 2010 Plan was ten years.
 Vesting provisions varied based on the specific terms of the individual option awards.
 At the Company's annual meeting held on May 26, 2020, the Company's shareholders voted to approve the DermTech, Inc. 2020 Equity Incentive Plan (the "2020 Plan"), which terminated the 2010 Plan.
-No additional awards will be granted under the 2010 Plan as of June 30, 2020 and December 31, 2019, respectively.
+No additional awards will be granted under the 2010 Plan, however, all outstanding awards under the 2010 Plan remain in effect.
+Zero and 0.1 million options remained available for future grant under the 2010 Plan as of June 30, 2020 and December 31, 2019, respectively.